cs10/su25/_projects/project4.md

 Conclude the Q&A with a brief summary of your project’s key points or takeaways based on the discussion.

 ## Part 3: Peer Reflection/Comments

+You will be writing comments for two members of your group.
+These comments will be posted in EdStem Thread (which will be linked here later).
+To submit, you will need to take screenshots of your comments from EdStem, and upload the screenshots to Gradescope.

 - Guidelines & Submission
     - Reflect on 2 of your classmates’ essays on Gradescope (Due: 4/11) .